pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/04-export-plugin.md

 ---
-title: "Exporting Live View data to a plugin"
+title: "Exporting Live View Scripts to a Plugin"
 metaTitle: "Tutorials | Integrations and Alerts | Exporting a Live View Script"
-metaDescription: "Export Live view data to a plugin"
+metaDescription: "Export Live View Scripts to a Plugin"
 order: 4
 redirect_from:
     - /tutorials/export-live-view/